linojon/ParkerhillCards/README.md

 # ParkerhillCards

-The following asset packs are required by not in the repository:
+The following asset packs are required but not in the repository:
 ```
 AssetPacks/
   Cardboard/